Mixed Breed Dogs

 About the Dorgi

-The Dorgi is a medium mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Dorgi is an excellent choice for first-time dog owners.
+The Dorgi is a cross between the Dachshund and Pembroke Welsh Corgi.
+The Dorgi is a small mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Dorgi is an excellent choice for first-time dog owners.
 Typically standing 9 to12 inches and weighing 15 to 28 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Dorgi brings a distinct combination of traits that sets it apart.
 The Dorgi is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Dorgi loves being close to its people and forms strong bonds with every member of the household.